-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice.

-Information was available to help patients understand the complaints system. nformation was on the practice website, in the patient information and complaints leaflets.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - Information was available to help patients understand the complaints system.
+Information was on the practice website, in the patient information and complaints leaflets.

-We looked at eight complaints received in the last 12 months and found these were satisfactorily handled and dealt with in a timely way.
-We saw that patients were involved in the complaint investigation and the practice was open when dealing with the complaint.
-For example, a parent was not happy that they could not book their son into a vaccination clinic.
-The practice contacted them and explained that there had been a supply problem and the practice had resolved this and was able to offer the child an appointment.
+The practice had received 31 complaints in the previous 12 months and these were satisfactorily handled and dealt with in a timely way.
+Patients were involved in the complaint investigation and the practice was open when dealing with the complaint.
+For example, a patient complained when their repeat medication was not available.
+A new system for managing repeat prescriptions was implemented so in future prescriptions would be issued one week ahead to make sure medication was available when needed.